Alejandra Silva: Personal life

-Silva and first husband Govind Friedland, a mining magnate, had a son in December 2012.
+Silva and her first husband Govind Friedland, a mining magnate, had a son in 2012.
 The couple were in the process of divorce by October 2015, by which time Silva was in a relationship with American actor Richard Gere, a longtime family friend.
-She and Gere married in April 2018 at Gere's estate in Pound Ridge, New York.
-The couple had a son in early February 2019.
+She and Gere married in 2018 at Gere's estate in Pound Ridge, New York.
+The couple had a son in 2019.
 In April 2020, it was reported that Silva had given birth to a second son.